surfingjoe/Load_Balanced_AWS_Web_Site/readme.md

 The jump server (I call it the controller) can be launched and/or destroyed at any time without impact to the load balancers or web servers.
-If you want to launch the jump server, simply perform the following:
+If you want to launch the jump server, simply change folder to the controller folder and perform the following:

 1. `Terraform init`
 2. `terraform validate`